 Accommodations for dining and exceptions to the dining policies and requirements due to a disability are considered on a case by case basis.
 Students who have specific dietary needs are encouraged to contact the campus nutritionist who is able to work with the various dining facilities to tailor menus.
 See www.udel.edu/dining for more information.

-Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must first register with the DSS.
+Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must complete a request for housing accommodation form.
 Following accommodation determination, the student’s accommodation need is communicated to Residence Life and Housing office.
 Space is limited in University Housing facilities, so early requests for housing accommodations are strongly encouraged and must be submitted by posted deadlines prior to room selection each year.

 DSS offers ASL interpreting, CART (Captioning in Real Time) services, and captioned class materials for student who require these.
 At least one week notice is required for requests for these services.